vyctoriak/vyctoriak/README.md

 #### Find me around the web 🌎:
 - 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/vyctoriak/">LinkedIn</a>
 - 🎧 Listening to all my favorite jams on <a href="https://open.spotify.com/user/karinavyc">Spotify</a>
-- 🐦 Tweeting about life, Beyonce, memes and sharing tech tweets on <a href="https://twitter.com/vyckarina/">Twitter</a>
+- 🐦 Retweeting about life, music, memes and sharing tech tweets on <a href="https://twitter.com/vyckarina/">Twitter</a>

 <!--
 **vyctoriak/vyctoriak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.